 • Master's degree required in education, counseling, college student personnel, psychology, or closely related field.
 Any and all degrees must be from a regionally accredited institution of higher education.

-• Academic advising experience at an institution of higher education required.
-The equivalent of three years of academic advising experience preferred.
+• Two years full-time academic advising experience (in the last 5 to 7 years) at an institution of higher education required.
+Three of more years academic advising experience preferred.

 • Demonstrated commitment to student-centeredness.